sasumaki/asd/README.md

 Get pub-sealed-secrets.pem from sealed-secrets logs or `kubeseal --fetch-cert --controller-name=sealed-secrets --controller-namespace=flux-system` and update in secrets.
 Copy sealed secrets from secrets/sealed and paste them into unsealed.
-Fill in values with real values and seal them ./secrets/seal_all.sh.
+Fill in values with real values and seal them `./secrets/seal_all.sh`.

-mnist should now be accessible at `http://<istio-gateway>/seldon/seldon-system/mnist-model/api/v1.0/predictions`
+mnist should be accessible after few minutes at `http://<istio-gateway>/seldon/seldon-system/mnist-model/api/v1.0/predictions`

 Run workflows e.g. `kubectl create -f workflows/mnist-train.yaml`